ps-interactive/lab_performance-tuning-and-automated-maintenance/new.md

 In this section, you'll identify and fix index fragmentation, simulate and resolve blocking scenarios, and perform database integrity checks.

+**Note**: Index fragmentation is most visible in larger databases.
+With our small lab database, we'll simulate scenarios to demonstrate the concepts.

 1. First, check the current index fragmentation levels:

     ```sql